Albert Hall Museum: History

 The building was designed by Samuel Swinton Jacob, assisted by Mir Tujumool Hoosein, and was opened as a public museum in 1887.
-Maharaja Ram Singh initially wanted this building to be a town hall, but his successor, Madho Singh II, decided it should be a museum for the art of Jaipur and included as part of the new Ram Nivas Garden.
+Maharaja Ram Singh initially wanted this building to be a town hall, but his successor, Madho Singh II, decided it should be a museum for the art of Jaipur and included as part of the new Ram Niwas Garden.

 It is named after King Edward VII (Albert Edward), during whose visit to the city as the Prince of Wales its foundation stone was laid, on 6 February 1876.
-The museums founders collected the best examples of many crafts and sometimes even got some pieces manufactured.
+The museum's founders collected the best examples of many crafts and sometimes even got some pieces manufactured.
 Colonel Tomas H. Hendley was given the responsibility of curating the collection.
 Maharaja and Hendley were helped in realisation of their vision by a young engineer, Samuel Swinton Jacob, who was heading the Public Works department.
-"Hendley's meticulously compiled ledger-entry of every collected item is the backbone of our inventory and an important source material to this day."
+"Hendley's meticulously compiled ledger-entry of every collected item is the backbone of our inventory and an important source to this day."

-Albert Hall Museum grew out of an industrial crafts collection that Hendley had put together for the grand Jaipur Exhibition of 1883.
+Albert Hall Museum was developed from an industrial crafts collection that Hendley had put together for the grand Jaipur Exhibition of 1883.
 The precious collection was housed in the magnificent building called Albert Hall.
 Hendley introduced the appointment of guides and demonstrators to conduct informed tours, a pioneering initiative that was adopted by museums worldwide.
 Rajasthan was under princely rule and the practice of purdah (veil) for women was widespread in the region.
 In this context, every Friday was reserved for women visitors.
-For many such innovative museum practices, Albert Hall became famous and many of its features were highly appreciated even in the West but the major attraction of the museum remain its exhaustive collection of industrial art and other exquisite pieces.
+For many such innovative museum practices, Albert Hall became famous and many of its features were highly appreciated even in the West, but the major attraction of the museum remains its exhaustive collection of industrial art and other exquisite pieces.
 The collections owe much to the vision, inspiration, and efforts of Maharaja Sawai Ram Singh II and Maharaja Sawai Madho Singh II, and to Hendley and Jacob.